Adrian Littlejohn

 Adrian Sylvester Littlejohn (born 26 September 1970) is an English former footballer who played as a midfielder and a striker.
 He scored 74 goals in 425 league appearances in an 18-year career in the English Football League.

-He began his professional career at Walsall, after moving from West Bromwich Albion in 1989.
-He moved on to Sheffield United two years later, before making a £100,000 move to Plymouth Argyle in September 1995.
-He helped Plymouth to win promotion out of the Third Division in 1996, before moving on to Oldham Athletic in March 1998.
-Eight months later he was sold on to Bury for £75,000.
-He returned to Sheffield United in October 2001, before transferring to Port Vale in February 2003.
-In August 2004 he switched to Lincoln City, before ending the season at Rushden & Diamonds.
-In September 2005 he signed with Mansfield Town before moving on to non-league club Leek Town the following year.
+He began his professional career at Walsall after moving from West Bromwich Albion in 1989.
+He moved on to Sheffield United two years later before making a £100,000 move to Plymouth Argyle in September 1995.
+He helped Plymouth to win promotion out of the Third Division in 1996 before moving on to Oldham Athletic in March 1998.
+Eight months later, he was sold on to Bury for £75,000.
+He returned to Sheffield United in October 2001 before transferring to Port Vale in February 2003.
+In August 2004, he switched to Lincoln City before ending the season at Rushden & Diamonds.
+In September 2005, he signed with Mansfield Town before moving on to non-League club Leek Town the following year.
 He retired in 2008 following a brief spell at Retford United.

 Playing career

 Walsall

-Littlejohn started his footballing career at West Bromwich Albion, but failed to play a match and was released at the end of the 1988–89 season to find first team football elsewhere.
-He did though win six caps for the England U16 team.
-He stayed in his native West Midlands and joined Walsall prior to the 1989–90 season; the "Saddlers" finished bottom of the Third Division under John Barnwell's stewardship and were relegated into the Fourth Division.
+Littlejohn started his footballing career at West Bromwich Albion but failed to play a match and was released at the end of the 1988–89 season to find first-team football elsewhere.
+He did, though, win six caps for the England U16 team.
+He stayed in his native West Midlands and joined Walsall before the 1989–90 season; the "Saddlers" finished bottom of the Third Division under John Barnwell's stewardship and were relegated into the Fourth Division.
 They then finished a disappointing 16th in 1990–91 under Kenny Hibbitt.
-Littlejohn played 54 games, scoring one goal, in his two seasons with the club.
+Littlejohn played 54 games, scoring one goal in his two seasons with the club.

 Sheffield United

 Prior to the 1991–92 season, Littlejohn was signed by Dave Bassett of Sheffield United.
 He played a part in the "Blades" first ever Premier League season in 1992–93, scoring eight goals in 27 games.
-He scored three goals in 19 top-flight games in 1993–94, as United were relegated into the First Division.
-He appeared just 18 times in 1994–95, before he moved to Plymouth Argyle for a £100,000 fee in September 1995.
+He scored three goals in 19 top-flight games in 1993–94, as United were relegated to the First Division.
+He appeared just 18 times in 1994–95 before he moved to Plymouth Argyle for a £100,000 fee in September 1995.